mozilla-services/docs/source/server-devguide/setup.rst

     syncreg/controllers/user.py:318:1: 'UserController.do_password_reset' is too complex (11)

-A more simpler way to use it without having to think about it, is to configure Mercurial to call it every time you commit a change.
+A simpler way to use it without having to think about it, is to configure Mercurial to call it every time you commit a change.

 To use the Mercurial hook on any *commit* or *qrefresh*, change your *.hgrc* file